nf-core/coproid/docs/usage.md

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use `bash --input ` to specify its location.
 It has to be a comma-separated file with 3 columns, with the following header:

-`bash sample,fastq_1,fastq_2 `
+`sample,fastq_1,fastq_2`

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
-This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2